Your Next Holiday Starts With a Prompt

 - Privacy concerns around location data and travel preferences are growing, particularly in markets with weaker data protection laws

-- Over-reliance on AI recommendations could reduce the serendipity that makes travel memorable
+- Over-reliance on AI recommendations could reduce the serendipity that makes travel memorable, similar to concerns raised about over-dependence on AI decision-making

 The Business Opportunity

-Which AI travel tools are popular in Asia?
+How accurate are AI travel recommendations in Asia?